-8 Council of Standards Australia, AS4970 Protection of trees on development sites (2009), page 19.
+6 Council Of Standards Australia, AS4970 Protection of trees on development sites (2009), page 17.

-- 10.13 Restricted activities inside TPZ: The following activities must be avoided inside the TPZ of all trees to be retained unless approved by the project Arborist.
-If at any time these activities cannot be avoided an alternative must be agreed in writing with the project Arborist to minimise the impact to the tree.

-- A) Machine excavation.

-- B) Ripping or cultivation of soil.

-- C) Storage of spoil, soil or any such materials

-- D) Preparation of chemicals, including preparation of cement products.

-- E) Refueling.

-- F) Dumping of waste.

-- G) Wash down and cleaning of equipment.

-- H) Placement of fill.

-- I) Lighting of fires.

-- J) Soil level changes.

-- K) Any physical damage to the crown, trunk, or root system.

-- L) Parking of vehicles.

-- 10.14 Excavations and root pruning: The project Arborist must supervise and certify that all excavations and root pruning are in accordance with AS4373-2007 and AS4970-2009.
+- H) Placement of fill. - I) Lighting of fires. - J) Soil level changes. - K) Any physical damage to the crown, trunk, or root system. - L) Parking of vehicles. - 10.7 Demolition: The demolition of all existing structures inside or directly adjacent to the TPZ of trees to be retained must be undertaken in consultation with the project Arborist.
+Any machinery is to work from inside the footprint of the existing structures or outside the TPZ, reaching in to minimise soil disturbance and compaction.
+If it is not feasible to locate demolition machinery outside the TPZ of trees to be retained, ground protection will be required.
+The demolition should be undertaken inwards into the footprint of the existing structures, sometimes referred to as the 'top down, pull back' method. - 10.8 Excavations: The project Arborist must supervise and certify that all excavations and root pruning are in accordance with AS4373-2007 and AS4970-2009.
 For continuous strip footings, first manual excavation is required along the edge of the structures closest to the subject trees.
 Manual excavation should be a depth of 1 metre (or to unfavourable root growth conditions such as bed rock or heavy clay, if agreed by project Arborist).
 Next roots must be pruned back in accordance with AS4373-2007.
 After all root pruning is completed, machine excavation is permitted within the footprint of the structure.
 For tree sensitive footings, such as pier and beam, all excavations inside the TPZ must be manual.
 Manual excavation may include the use of pneumatic and hydraulic tools, high-pressure air or a combination of high-pressure water and a vacuum device.
-No pruning of roots greater 40mm in diameter is to be carried out without approval of the project arborist.
-All pruning of roots greater than 10mm in diameter must be carried out by a qualified Arborist/Horticulturalist with a minimum AQF level 3.
-Root pruning is to be a clean cut with a sharp tool in accordance with AS4373 Pruning of amenity trees (2007).9 The tree root is to be pruned back to a branch root if possible.
-Make a clean cut and leave as small a wound as possible.

-- 10.15 Landscaping: All landscaping works within the TPZ of trees to be retained are to be undertaken in consultation with a consulting Arborist to minimize the impact to trees.
-General guidance is provided below to minimise the impact of new landscaping to trees to be retained.
+No pruning of roots greater 30mm in diameter is to be carried out without approval of the project arborist.
+All pruning of roots greater than 30mm in diameter must be carried out by a qualified Arborist/Horticulturalist with a minimum AQF level 3.
+Root pruning is to be a clean cut with a sharp tool in accordance with AS4373 Pruning of amenity trees (2007).7 The tree root is to be pruned back to a branch root if possible.
+Make a clean cut and leave as small a wound as possible. - 10.9 Landscaping: All landscaping works within the TPZ of trees to be retained are to be undertaken in consultation with a consulting Arborist to minimise the impact to trees.
+General guidance is provided below to minimise the impact of new landscaping to trees to be retained. - All excavations for landscaping works should be manual and in accordance with section 11.9. - Replacement planting for all trees recommended for removal should be incorporated into the landscape plan.
+It is recommended that at minimum one tree for each tree proposed to be removed are planted to maintain/increase overall canopy cover at the site when mature.
+Any replacement tree must be selected in accordance with AS2303-2015 Tree stock for landscape use.

-9 Council of Standards Australia, AS 4373 Pruning of amenity trees (2007) page 18
+7 Council Of Standards Australia, AS 4373 Pruning of amenity trees (2007) page 18